Making money while you sleep has a beautiful ring to it.

 The Bottom Line

 I hope you can find at least one of these ideas intriguing enough to give it a try.
 Don’t listen to the negative nellies or the pounding pundits of pessimism (credit to Brian Wesbury for that one).
 Do your homework.
+Understand how much passive income you need.
 Learn what you need to know.
 And give it a try.
 You just might be the talk of the town because you’ll be making money while everyone else is breaking their back.

 This article originally appeared on Your Money Geek and has been republished with permission.